temporalio/sdk-core/README.md

 This repo uses a subtree for upstream protobuf files.
 The path `sdk-core-protos/protos/api_upstream` is a subtree.
 To update it, use:

-`git pull --squash -s subtree ssh://git@github.com/temporalio/api.git master --allow-unrelated-histories`
+`git pull --squash --rebase=false -s subtree ssh://git@github.com/temporalio/api.git master --allow-unrelated-histories`

 Do not question why this git command is the way it is.
 It is not our place to interpret git's ways.